dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3331: Emotional suppression can lead to negative health outcomes.
+### T3331: Suppressing emotions can lead to negative mental and physical impacts.

 |Support|
 |---|